0:00

 • strips of old clothing

-You’re welcome to submit a weaving for each person in your family.
-In the video I said neurodivergent members, but in the case of mixed neurotype families please submit weavings from all of your kids.
+You’re welcome to submit a weaving for each member of your family.
+In the case of mixed neurotype families please include a weaving from each of your kids.
 I don’t want to leave anyone out and I’d like to include all of your kids to celebrate neurodiversity.

 We are not however seeking artworks from neurotypical adults.